-Every Gromov hyperbolic space has an abstract boundary, the Gromov boundary, and a topology, the Gromov topology, which makes it a compact space.
-One of the features of Gromov's compactifications is {\sl visibility} with respect to the Gromov boundary.
-Roughly speaking, visibility with respect to a boundary means that geodesic lines that converges to different points in the Gromov boundary bend inside the space.
-However, visibility (with respect to the Euclidan boundary) has been exhibited for domains which are not Gromov hyperbolic in \cite{BZ, BM, BNT, Ma}, and turns out to be a key notion for continuous extension of biholomorphisms and Denjoy-Wolff type theorems.
+One of the features of Gromov's compactification is {\sl visibility} with respect to the Gromov boundary.
+Roughly speaking, visibility with respect to a boundary means that geodesic lines which converge to different points in that boundary bend inside the space.
+However, visibility with respect to the Euclidan boundary has been exhibited for domains which are not Gromov hyperbolic in \cite{BZ, BM, BNT, Ma}, and turns out to be a key notion for continuous extension of biholomorphisms and Denjoy-Wolff type theorems.
 In \cite{CMS}, this notion has been extended to embedded submanifolds of $\C^d$.
 Note also that a domain may be Gromov hyperbolic and embedded into $\C^d$ in such a way that it does not enjoy visibility with respect to its Euclidan boundary; see the Remark at the end of Section \ref{sec:c-convex}.

 The aim of this paper is to contribute to the previous line of ideas by showing that Gromov hyperbolicity and visibility with respect to the Euclidean boundary of a bounded domain can be detected just by local properties of the boundary.
 To be more concrete, we need some definitions.

 For a domain $\Omega \subset \mathbb C^d$ , we denote by $k_{\Omega}$ the infinitesimal Kobayashi pseudometric of $\Omega$ and by $K_{\Omega}$ the Kobayashi pseudodistance of $\Omega$.

 Let $\Omega \subset \subset \mathbb C^d$ be a complete hyperbolic domain, meaning that $(\Omega,K_{\Omega})$ is a complete metric space.
 It follows from the Hopf-Rinow theorem that $(\Omega,K_{\Omega})$ is geodesic and thus, every couple of points in $\Omega$ can be joined by a geodesic for $K_\Omega$.
 If $p, q\in \Omega$, we denote by $[p,q]_\Omega$ any geodesic joining $p$ and $q$.